Cedevita: Background and history

 Cedevita began production in 1929 in Borongaj, Zagreb (where the main factory still operates) as a branch of the Swiss company Wander AG to produce dietetic products.

 In 1947, a new facility was built in Trogir for processing of plants and manufacturing of teas.

-The company sponsors KK Cedevita, a basketball club in Ljubljana, Slovenia.
+The company sponsors KK Cedevita Olimpija, a basketball club in Ljubljana, Slovenia.

 Cedevita instant vitamin drinks

 The first instant vitamin drink (Orange flavored Cedevita) was created in 1969, however, production did not start until 1970.
-In 1985, the company launched the lemon flavour drink, and, in 1990, grapefruit.
+In 1985, the company launched the lemon flavor drink, and, in 1990, grapefruit.
 Wild berry and apple flavours were introduced in 1999.
-Other flavours include tropical and mandarin.
+Other flavors include tropical and mandarin.
 A sugar-free version was introduced in 1985.
 A product line called "Cedevita Junior" was designed for children, with a higher percentage of vitamins and minerals.

 According to data published by Atlantic Grupa, Cedevita is Atlantic's best-selling brand.
-Cedevita is in the Consumer Healthcare Division, accounting for a 24% of the sales.
+Cedevita is in the Consumer Healthcare Division, accounting for 24% of the sales.

 Market position

-Cedevita d.o.o. has a leading position (over 50% of the market) in the segment of instant vitamin drinks on the Croatian market and in BiH, Slovenia and Serbia.
+Cedevita d.o.o. has a leading position (over 50% of the market) in the segment of instant vitamin drinks on the Croatian market and in Bosnia and Herzegovina, Slovenia, and Serbia.